Aurealis Award for Best Horror Novella

 The Aurealis Awards are presented annually by the Australia-based Chimaera Publications and WASFF to published works in order to "recognise the achievements of Australian science fiction, fantasy, horror writers".
 To qualify, a work must have been first published by an Australian citizen or permanent resident between 1 January and 31 December of the corresponding year; the presentation ceremony is held the following year.
 It has grown from a small function of around 20 people to a two-day event attended by over 200 people.

 Since their creation in 1995, awards have been given in various categories of speculative fiction.
 Categories currently include science fiction, fantasy, horror, speculative young adult fiction—with separate awards for novels and short fiction—collections, anthologies, illustrative works or graphic novels, children's books, and an award for excellence in speculative fiction.
 The awards have attracted the attention of publishers by setting down a benchmark in science fiction and fantasy.
 The continued sponsorship by publishers such as HarperCollins and Orbit has identified the award as an honour to be taken seriously.

 The results are decided by a panel of judges from a list of submitted nominees; the long-list of nominees is reduced to a short-list of finalists.
 Ties can occur if the panel decides both entries show equal merit, however they are encouraged to choose a single winner.
 The judges are selected from a public application process by the Award's management team.

 This article lists all the short-list nominees and winners in the best horror novella category.

 Winners and nominees

 In the following table, the years correspond to the year of the story's eligibility; the ceremonies are always held the following year.
 Each year links to the corresponding "year in literature" article.
 Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
 If the short story was originally published in a book with other stories rather than by itself or in a magazine, the book title is included after the publisher's name.

-Kaaron Warren and Chris Mason are the first persons to record two wins from their three nominations, while others like Alan Baxter, Matthew R. Davis, Deborah Kalin have also been nominated three times.
-Data as of the 2022 ceremonies announcing the 2021 finalists and winners.
+Kaaron Warren and Chris Mason are the first persons to record two wins, while others like Alan Baxter and Angela Slatter have been nominated four times.
+Data as of the 2025 ceremonies announcing the 2024 winners and the 2025 finalists.